Our Board & Advisors

 Carol Gloff, President

-Carol joined the NSC board in 2015.
-As founder and principal of Carol Gloff & Associates, for the past 19 years Carol has assisted the medical products industry in the areas of regulatory affairs, quality assurance and compliance, and drug and biologic product development.
-Since moving to Natick in 1992, she has served our community in numerous ways, for example: former Selectman (2005-2014); former Finance Committee member (1997-2005); current Town Meeting member; and former member of Friends of the Morse Institute Steering Committee and Natick Visiting Nurse Association Board of Directors.
-She is currently Past President of the University at Buffalo Alumni Association and serves on the board of directors of the American Foundation for Pharmaceutical Education.
-Carol received her education at University at Buffalo (State University of New York) and University of California at San Francisco.
+Carol joined the NSC board in 2015 and was elected President in 2019.
+As the 1996 founder and principal of Carol Gloff & Associates, Carol has assisted the medical products industry in the areas of regulatory affairs, quality assurance and compliance, and drug and biologic product development.
+Since moving to Natick in 1992, she has served our community in numerous ways, for example: former Selectman (2005-2014); former Finance Committee member (1997-2005 + 2015); current Town Meeting member; current member of Friends of the Morse Institute Library Steering Committee and former member of the Natick Visiting Nurse Association Board of Directors.
+Other volunteer activities include President of the University at Buffalo Alumni Association (2013-2015) and currently a member of the University at Buffalo Boldly Buffalo Campaign Steering Committee, the University at Buffalo School of Pharmacy Dean's Advisory Council, and the board of directors of the American Foundation for Pharmaceutical Education.
+Carol received her education at the University at Buffalo (State University of New York) and University of California at San Francisco.

 Pat Moynihan grew up in Natick, and attended Natick Public Schools and Marian High School.
 He and his wife Kathy raised their four children in Natick.
 Pat is a sole practitioner attorney and consultant.
 Prior to his current occupation, Pat served in government for over 22 years, both on the local level as Town Administrator for the Town of Northbridge, and on the state level as an Assistant Attorney General, Deputy Commissioner and Chief Counsel for the Massachusetts Highway Department, Undersecretary and General Counsel for the Executive Office of Transportation (now MassDOT), General Manager of the MBTA, Central Artery/Tunnel Project Director, and Massachusetts Secretary of Transportation.
 In addition to his government career, Pat spent seven years as chief operating officer and general counsel for a privately held commercial real estate development and property management firm in Natick.